nymtech/dev-portal/src/tutorials/simple-service-provider.md

 # Building a Simple Service Provider

+>This tutorial was built and tested using Node version `v16.14.0`.
+We recommend using this version as a minimum.

 This tutorial is the best place to start for developers new to Nym.
 You will learn how to build a minimum viable privacy-enabled application (PEApp) able to send and receive traffic via the mixnet.

 This tutorial is less about building an immediately useful application, and more about beginning to understand: